CodefromMax/Transit_Dashboard/readme.md

 MINICONDA

 1. If you don't have it, best advice is to chatgpt "install miniconda" on whatever hardware you are on
-2. Once installed, run conda 'env create -f environment.yml' in the Transit_Dashboard directory
+2. Once installed, run conda 'conda env create -f environment.yml' in the Transit_Dashboard directory
 3. That should create the python virtual environment, where you can run 'conda activate transit-env'
 4. When working on any notebooks in this repository, make sure to select this environment kernel